youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     navigation video, a [vtuber](https://www.youtube.com/@AsahiLina/featured)
-    writing macbook m-series gpu driver for Fedora by reverse engineering, a [cute turtle](https://www.twitch.tv/vedal987) creates a lovely chat bot even beofre GPT goes viral.
-Need not to feel inferior, just keep your own pace, keep your own speed, strive with real problems, learn from real problems, dive deeper and deepr as you can.
+    writing macbook m-series gpu driver for Fedora by reverse engineering, a [cute turtle](https://www.twitch.tv/vedal987) creates a lovely chat bot even before GPT goes viral.
+Need not to feel inferior, just keep your own pace, keep your own speed, strive with real problems, learn from real problems, dive deeper and deeper as you can.
 You'll eventually realize that everything are not that difficult like Advanced Calculus, ODE, PDE.
 Just learn them, think them, go to sleep, and you improve.

     It's okay to be ignorant, it's not okay to not admit ignorance.
 I think you've been able to recognize your own ignorance, so you are good.
-You'll eventually find out youself standing out from those never improves, from those always have excuses, from those pretend knowing everthing, you will.
+You'll eventually find out yourself standing out from those never improves, from those always have excuses, from those pretend knowing everything, you will.
     You don't need to put too much attention on them and hope they'll change, no, they are idiots.
 Pay more attentions to those deserve, to those you love.